haitian-jiang/Play-with-Ubuntu/Intel-SSD-Driver/Install-driver-for-P3600.md

-# Install driver for P3600
+# Install firmware for P3600